Oguzzsancaktar/AILET/README.md

 - It is simple validation
 - Firstly we need to middleware, this middlaware takes the request and creates error array when you call the middleware you will see the error or trigger callback (next() )

+### Redux

+- CreateSlice extra reducer => extraReducers are meant to reference "external" actions, they will not have actions generated in slice.actions.
+  > Usage of builder callback notation (extra reducers)
+- This overload accepts a callback function that receives a builder object as its argument.
+That builder provides addCase, addMatcher and addDefaultCase functions that may be called to define what actions this reducer will handle.

+### RTK Query

+-